 PSYCHOLOGICAL THERAPIES — In patients whose symptoms do not respond adequately to initial therapies, we suggest referral through a multidisciplinary treatment program or to a behavioral specialist for psychological interventions, such as cognitive behavioral therapy (CBT); the specific interventions should be individualized based upon patient preference and available resources [13,14].
 Psychological interventions should be integrated with multidisciplinary treatment that also includes pharmacologic therapy, education, and exercise.
 (See 'Consultation and referral' below and 'Multidisciplinary treatment programs' below.)

 A role for psychological therapies, particularly CBT, in the treatment of fibromyalgia is well-supported by evidence from meta-analyses, individual trials, and observational studies [2,3,13,15-22].
-CBT is also established as a therapy for insomnia (see "Treatment of insomnia", section on 'Cognitive behavioral therapy').
+CBT is also established as a therapy for insomnia (see "Treatment of insomnia in adults", section on 'Cognitive behavioral therapy').
 In addition to CBT, measures that are helpful include mindfulness-based treatments, relaxation, biofeedback, behavioral treatments, and educational interventions [2,3,15,17-21].
 Additionally, education, focusing on self-management, combined with exercise enhances the benefits of exercise in fibromyalgia .
 (See "Initial treatment of fibromyalgia in adults", section on 'Effectiveness of patient education'.)

 A 2010 meta-analysis of 23 studies of 30 psychological treatment conditions, involving 1396 patients, found significant short- and long-term benefit for a number of measures .
 The authors of the meta-analysis concluded that patients with fibromyalgia should be treated with a combination of methods that include psychological interventions as a major component, such as high-dose CBT with relaxation or biofeedback.
 Analysis of any psychological intervention showed statistically significant but small effects on short-term pain reduction and a small to medium effect for long-term pain reduction (average follow-up 7.4 months).
 The level of benefit from psychological treatments was similar to that from treatment with drugs [24,25].
 As an example of the level of benefit, in one small trial, there were statistically nonsignificant 18 percent reductions in self-reported pain scores compared with baseline with either CBT or with a physical exercise program .